chaddiemao/01-HTML-HW-Kathryn-Chao/README.md

 ## Usage

-Open HTML file in google chrome to view site or use link provided to view site
+Open HTML file in google chrome to view site or use link provided to view read me

 ## Credits